Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by General Triangle or Kite

-If $\thick\gamma\dash\gamma\thick\gamma\dash\gamma\thick$ is part of $\thin\alpha\thick\gamma\dash\gamma\thick\gamma\dash\gamma\thick$, then we further determine $T_{14}$.
-Then $\alpha_1\alpha_{11}\gamma_{14}\cdots=\alpha^2\gamma^l$ determines $T_{15}$.
-Then we get $\alpha_{15}\beta_{12}\beta_{13}\gamma_{11}\cdots=\alpha\beta^3\gamma$, contradicting no $\alpha\beta^3\gamma$.
-Therefore there is no $\thin\alpha\thick\gamma\dash\gamma\thick\gamma\dash\gamma\thick$.
-This implies $\alpha^2\gamma^l$ is not a vertex, and $l=3$ in $\alpha\beta\gamma^l$.
-However, the angle sums of $\alpha^4,\beta^4\gamma^2,\alpha\beta\gamma^3$ and the angle sum for triangle imply $\beta=\frac{3}{10}\pi<\gamma=\frac{2}{5}\pi$, contradicting $\beta>\gamma$.
-Therefore $\alpha\beta\gamma^l$ is not a vertex, and we get the updated list of vertices
+If $\thick\alpha\thin\alpha\thick\alpha\thin\alpha\thick$ is part of $\thick\alpha\thin\alpha\thick\alpha\thin\alpha\thick\gamma\dash$, then we further determine $T_{14}$.
+Then $\alpha_{14}\gamma_4\gamma_{11}\cdots=\alpha^k\gamma^2$ determines $T_{15}$.
+Then we get $\alpha_{11}\beta_{12}\beta_{13}\gamma_{15}\cdots=\alpha\beta^3\gamma$, contradicting no $\alpha\beta^3\gamma$.
+Therefore there is no $\thick\alpha\thin\alpha\thick\alpha\thin\alpha\thick\gamma\dash$.
+This implies $\alpha^k\gamma^2$ is not a vertex, and $k=3$ in $\alpha^k\beta\gamma$.
+However, the angle sums of $\alpha^2\beta^4,\alpha^3\beta\gamma,\gamma^4$ and the angle sum for triangle imply $\alpha=\frac{2}{5}\pi<\beta=\frac{3}{10}\pi$, contradicting $\alpha<\beta$.
+Therefore $\alpha^k\beta\gamma$ is not a vertex, and we get the updated list of vertices

-This implies $\alpha\cdots=\alpha^4$.
-Therefore the whole tiling is actually a tiling of the rhombus $n(\alpha^4)$, with
+This implies $\gamma\cdots=\gamma^4$.
+Therefore the whole tiling is actually a tiling of the rhombus $n(\gamma^4)$, with

 This is the same as the AVC \eqref{triavc7}.
 Since there is no degree $2$ vertex, the rhombus tiling is edge-to-edge.
-By the earlier argument, the rhombus tiling is the earth map tiling given by the second of Figure \ref{rhombus_emt1}, or its flip modification given by Figure \ref{rhombus_emt2}.
-The tilings for the proposition are the triangular subdivisions of the rhombus tilings.
+By the earlier argument, the rhombus tiling is $E_{\square}^R1$, or its flip modification $FE_{\square}^R1$.
+Then the tilings for the proposition are the triangular subdivisions $E_{\triangle}3$ and $FE_{\triangle}3$ of the two rhombus tilings. \end{proof}

-Finally, the geometric existence of the triangular tilings constructed from Platonic solids follows from the existence of Platonic solids, and the geometrical existence of the triangular earth map tilings and the flip modifications follows from the existence of the rhombus tilings in Proposition \ref{rhombus}. \end{proof}